 Residential and Buy to Let Mortgages

-Rates current as at 01/02/17 .
-The overall cost for comparison is based on a purchase price of £300,000 over a 25 year term.
-The Right-to-Buy example is based on a discounted purchase price of £150,000.
+Rates current as at 8/9/17 .
+The overall cost for comparison is based on an open market value of £300,000 over a 25 year term.
+Right-to-Buy examples are based on a discounted purchase price of £200,000.
 Repayment for Residential and Interest only for Buy-to-let (unless otherwise specified).
-Eligibilty will depend on your own personal circumstances.
+Eligibility will depend on your own personal circumstances.

 KEY – ERC = Main early repayment charge.